openpracticelibrary/openpracticelibrary/content/practice/aeiou-observation-framework.md

 ---
 ## What is the AEIOU Observation Framework about?

-[TheDesignExchange.org](https://thedesignexchange.org) put together a really great video quickly describing the AEIOU Observation Framework in less than one minute, so please take a look by clicking the image below:
+<a href="https://thedesignexchange.org" target="_blank">TheDesignExchange.org</a> put together a really great video quickly describing the AEIOU Observation Framework in less than one minute, so please take a look by clicking the image below:

 [![AEIOU, The Design Exchange Video](https://i.ytimg.com/vi/Uvvd6pcNX84/maxresdefault.jpg)](https://www.youtube.com/watch?v=Uvvd6pcNX84)